hyperledger/fabric-chaincode-node/README.md

 shim.start(new Chaincode());
 ```

-Finally, create a file package.json at the same location, and put in the following content:
+Finally, update the "start" script in package.json to "node mychaincode.js":
 ```
 {
 	"name": "mychaincode",